lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`

-While converting a continuous variable to a discrete one is almost always discouraged, for variables that are discrete it may make sense to reduce their levels.
+While converting a continuous variable to a discrete one is almost always discouraged, for already discrete variables it may make sense to reduce their levels.
 This could simplify the interpretation or maybe there are too many levels in the variable already.
 So reducing can be useful in this case.
 Let's look at job titles in this diet dataset.
 Using the count function on the variable, we can see there are three levels with more or less similar numbers between each level.

 ---
 ## Reducing levels of an already discrete variable